 Job Site Status update programme standards can be used to collect work order observations on instructions with multiple execution steps.
 Being aware of transitions occurring on job site and writing dispatch team behaviour summaries across the top of the status update application, such as “fills out requirements impacting work order quality quickly and moves on to next task.”

-We describe four main areas of emphasis in building a comprehensive set of goals to be communicated to DoD: 1) Helicopter Build Contract Specifications, 2) Project Quote Schedule Administration, 3) Fiscal Budget Conditions & 4) Daily Work Order Actions.
-Our Goals in meeting DoD requirements for mission success are briefly outlined.
+We have described at “Industry Media Seminars” four main areas of emphasis in building a comprehensive set of goals to be communicated to Marine Corps: 1) Helicopter Build Contract Specifications, 2) Project Quote Schedule Administration, 3) Fiscal Budget Conditions & 4) Daily Work Order Actions.
+Our Goals in meeting Marine Corps requirements for mission success are briefly outlined.

-First, we offer DOD end-to-end processing, tracking and verification of key mission work order requirements designed to kick-start & complete project quote schedules for critical equipment.
+First, at “Industry Media Seminars” we communicate to Marine Corps ability to achieve end-to-end processing, tracking and verification of key mission work order requirements designed to kick-start & complete project quote schedules for critical equipment.
 We ensure accurate work order construction estimates & budgeting in organising qualified & quality mission builds via quote grouping techniques to identify the right contractors.

-Second, we have demonstrated the ability to search & filter key DoD project work orders, controlling who is authorised to access & review different types of equipment for build plans & correspondence.
-Key to assuring DoD success in meeting goals based on increased mission specifications, one of the major strengths of build services we offer is accurate Scheduling of Project Milestones.
+Second, we have demonstrated the ability to search & filter key project work orders, controlling who is authorised to access & review different types of equipment for build plans & correspondence.
+Key to assuring Marine Corps success in meeting goals based on increased mission specifications, one of the major strengths of build services we offered as solutions during “Industry Media Seminars” is accurate Scheduling of Project Milestones.

-Third, we provide to DoD mechanisms to process, approve & generate Updates/changes to work orders & invoices crucial to budget determination, providing equipment status updates throughout the build process so the cost basis of projects can be determined.
+Third, we provide to Marine Corps mechanisms to process, approve & generate Updates/changes to work orders & invoices crucial to budget determination, providing equipment status updates during “Industry Media Seminars” throughout the build process so the cost basis of projects can be determined.
 The status of individual contracts, or contract quote groups can be checked to estimate costs required to complete projects.

-Fourth, our services are designed with the means for DoD to update work order activities used to keep track of daily build process events & equipment status details at job sites in order to keep the entire team in the loop with verification of accurate time & schedule issues critical to success of the project.
+Fourth, our services are designed with the means for Marine Corps to update work order activities used to keep track of daily build process events & equipment status details at “Industry Media Seminars” in order to keep the entire team in the loop with verification of accurate time & schedule issues critical to success of the project.

-Our skills & experience in work order administration for build teams well-qualify us to take on the task of communicating the benefits to DoD of committing to use dispatch services for their on-site projects.
-We look forward to further discussions with DoD decision-makers to better communicate the full scope of services we offer to Helicopter Build Work Orders.
+Our skills & experience in work order administration for build teams well-qualify us to take on the task of communicating during “Industry Media Seminars” the benefits to Marine Corps of committing to use our Media services for their on-site projects.
+We look forward to further discussions with Marine Corps decision-makers to better communicate the full scope of services we offer to Helicopter Build Work Orders.

 Site Visit Executive has highlighted possibility that usually, in defining system requirements, there is tendency to cover areas related to performance as opposed to areas that are related to support.
 But this means emphasis is only placed on part of the system and not the whole system.
 It is essential to take into consideration the entire system when defining system requirements.
 Summaries detailing results from evaluation of established work order proficiency standards must consist of individualised narrative samples for each dispatcher team assessing the following skill types/levels: